Prediction of Mammalian MicroRNA Targets

 Benjamin Lewis, Massachusetts Institute of Technology

-Abstract Author(s): Benjamin P. Lewis, I-hung Shih, Matthew W. Jones-Rhoades, David P. Bartel, and Christopher B. Burge
+Abstract Author(s): Benjamin P. Lewis, I-hung Shih, Matthew W. Jones-Rhoades, David P. Bartel, Christopher B. Burge